NESOY/Back-end-Developer-Interview-Questions/README.md

 * Say your Company gives you one week you can use to improve your and your colleagues' lifes: how would you use that week?
 * What did you learn this week?
 * There is an aesthetic element to all design.
 The question is, is this aesthetic element your friend or your enemy?
-* List the last 5 books you read.
+* 최근 읽었던 5권을 설명해주세요.
 * How would you introduce Continuous Delivery in a successful, huge company for which the change from Waterfall to Continuous Delivery would be not trivial, because of the size and complexity of the business?
 * When does it make sense to reinvent the wheel?
 * Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice